At a glance

 The ICO will acknowledge receipt of your application and conduct an assessment of your code of conduct to ensure that you have met the initial criteria for approval (as outlined above).

 If the triage requirements are met, we will write to you confirming that you will proceed to a full code review.
 If partially met, we will give you further advice.
 If not met, we will notify you that the code is currently unfit for further assessment.

 The ICO will keep you regularly updated and allow you an opportunity to discuss any matters.

 The ICO Code Assessment Group (made up of internal staff with relevant sectoral or technical expertise) carry out a full review to decide whether the code of conduct:

 - demonstrates a need for the code within that sector or processing activity;

-- addresses the specific needs of the sector whilst demonstrating a practical understanding of the GDPR;
+- addresses the specific needs of the sector whilst demonstrating a practical understanding of the UK GDPR;

 - provides specific industry improvements on particular data protection areas;